-a) The school has a high-efficiency air circulation system that constantly introduces fresh air into the building.
-The building's windows do not open.
+- a) 1713 Madison has a high-efficiency air circulation system that constantly introduces fresh air into the building.
+The building's windows do not open. - b) At 60 MacDougal and 219 Stanton, we will make use of natural ventilation, opening windows and doors in classrooms and corridors.